-a) Long term changes between TIDE and NOTIDE simulations
+5.1 Long-term changes between TIDE and NOTIDE simulations

 Salinity is a key parameter defining the water mass extrema.
-The mean salinity distribution of UTW waters shows the intrusion of the high salinity SPTW water in the Solomon Sea on Figure 12 for the 3- year NOTIDE and TIDE simulations compared to the CARS climatology.
-This high salinity tongue is firstly advected westward by the NVJ at 11°S before joining the NGCU around 155°E. As it continues to be carried northward into the Solomon Seas, it is eroded along its route.
-Interactions between the NGCU and the bathymetry, as well as the merging of the different currents, and the effects of tides are components that can erode the salinity maximum.
-The models with and without tides and the CARS data all show a strong erosion at the entrance of the Solomon Sea with a 0.06 psu freshening between the southeastern extremity of PNG and the Woodlark archipelago at 9°S. The salinity erosion is enhanced in the TIDE simulation compared to the NOTIDE simulation, and erosion is also visible in the northern Solomon Sea along the NGCU pathway.
-We note that the mean N2 profile along the axis of this high salinity tongue at 154°E.
+The mean salinity distribution of UTW waters shows the intrusion of the high-salinity SPTW water in the Solomon Sea on Fig. 12 for the 3-year NOTIDE and TIDE simulations compared to the CARS climatology.
+This high-salinity tongue is firstly advected westward by the NVJ at 11° S before joining the NGCU around 155° E. As it continues to be carried northward into the Solomon Seas, it is eroded along its route.
+Interactions between the NGCU and the bathymetry, as well as the merging of the different currents, and the effects of tides are components that can erode the